whiteoctober/IATI/readme.md

     # to set a custom api endpoint (remember the trailing question mark)
     heroku config:add ENDPOINT=http://109.104.101.243:8080/exist/rest/db/apps/iati-api/xquery/woapi.xq?

+    # to set the corpus used
+    heroku config:add CORPUS=fullA

     # to rename for a nicer url
     heroku apps:rename my-iati-app